mithunshanbhag/mithunshanbhag.github.io/_drafts/playbook-scratchpad.md

 ## Becoming irreplaceable

+By Cal Newport from his book 'So Good They Can't Ignore You'):

+Rules:

+1. Don't follow your passion.
+2. Be so good they can't ignore you.
+   1. Be a craftsman.
+   2. deliberate practice.
+3. Turn down a promotion.
+   1. Be in control of your time
+   2. Don't rent out your time
+4. Think small, act big.

 Compounding and scaling yourself

 So, you've seen that famous venn diagram that says you should find the intersection of what you're good at, what pays well, and what you're passionate about?